pschlesiEspace/KubernetesJenkinsTutorial/README.md

 # CI/CD using Docker/Kubernetes &amp; Jenkins Tutoral

-A Jenkins Tutorial
+A Jenkins Tutorial (using Kubernetes and Docker)
-with Kubernetes
-and Docker